-The Raj Soin College of Business offers 10 undergraduate degree programs and five master’s degrees.
+The Raj Soin College of Business offers bachelor's and master's degrees, certificates, and continuing education.
 The curriculum emphasizes real-world experiences and entrepreneurship.
 The college’s facilities include: a trading lab where students manage $1 million in real stock portfolios; a coffee shop entirely run by students, who make marketing, pricing, and management decisions; and a data analytics and visual environment lab that allows students to explore big data like never before.
-The college is the first in the region to be accredited by AACSB International, the highest accrediting body of business and accounting degrees.
-Fewer than five percent of business programs and only 177 accredited institutions have separately accredited accounting programs.
-The college is among the top 1.2 percent of business schools worldwide accredited by AACSB International in both business and accounting.
-The Bachelor of Science program in management information systems became the first business school program in Ohio to be accredited by the Computing Accreditation Commission of ABET and among the first 20 in the U.S. to achieve this status.
+The college is accredited for business and accounting by the Association to Advance Collegiate Schools of Business (AACSB), the leading association of business schools.
+The college has also been rated a “Best Business School” by The Princeton Review

 College of Education and Human Services

 The College of Education and Human Services (CEHS) offers bachelor's, master's, and doctoral degrees as well as teaching licensures, certificates, and endorsements.
 Graduates teach in nearly every school in the region.
 Beyond teacher education, the college offers diverse programs such as rehabilitation services, sign language interpreting, sports science and sports management, and mental health and addiction counseling, Organizational leadership and leadership development are some of the college’s largest programs.The CEHS teacher preparation program is accredited by the National Council for the Accreditation of Teacher Education (NCATE) and has full approval by the Ohio Department of Higher Education.